What is OK to cut?

 What should I stay away from?

-- Bare metals generally reflect and can’t be cut with a CO2 laser.
-Much more expensive YAG lasers are more typically used for industrial metal laser cutting, often with thousands of times more power than a K40.
+- Much more expensive YAG lasers are more typically used for industrial metal laser cutting, often with thousands of times more power than a K40.

 This material was gathered from the web in the recommendations of either laser manufacturers for use with their CO2 lasers, or from user groups, maker spaces, or university advice/rules/cautions to student users.
 It is certainly not complete, and may contain errors, but it’s better than asking a fresh new question about “Can I cut/engrave XXX material in the K40?” every time.
 Please help enlarge and refine this list.